igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 (reset! storage! ...)
 ~~~

-Talking more generally, an exclamation mark is a good option to highlight any mutable type, for example, a transient collection.
+Talking more generally, an exclamation mark is a good option to highlight *any mutable type*, for example, a transient collection.
 Their functions also end with !:

 ~~~clojure
 (let [rows! (transient [])]